 This Durga Puja dates back to 1770 and was performed by Ram Dulal Dey.
 After his death, the puja was handed over to his sons Ashutosh Dey and Pramatha Nath.
 They are popularly known as Chatu Babu and Latu Babu.

 However we couldn’t have a glimpse of the Thakur dalan and the Pratima as Ashtami puja had already started and they had kept the collapsible shut.
 But one of the members from inside was kind enough to have a glimpse of Devi Durga Pratima from outside.
 The red-coloured palatial mansion is situated right on the main road and is at a walkable distance from Sovabazar Rajbari.

 Address: 20 Vivekananda Road, Kolkata – 700006

-It was quite crowded when we had reached as devotees and family members had gathered near the Thakur dalan for Ashtami puspanjali.
-But they were kind enough to made way for us so that we could have a glimpse of Maa Durga and offer our prayers.
+It was quite crowded when we reached as devotees and family members had gathered near the Thakur dalan for Ashtami puspanjali.
+But they were kind enough to make way for us so that we could have a glimpse of Maa Durga and offer our prayers.

 4. JORASANKO SHIBKRISHNA DAW BARIR DURGA PUJA

 Address: 12 A Shibkrishna Daw Lane, North Kolkata – 700007

 Just as you come out of the main door of the Daw Bari Bandookwala start walking towards your left and there is a small lane where is situated the Bonedi Bari of Shibkrishna Daw.
 We wouldn’t know about this place until a lady who was probably going to the same house informed us about the Daw Barir Puja.
 Glad people are so helpful.
 The mansion is one of the most beautiful among all the ones that we visited earlier.
 My friends later told me this mansion is used as a shooting venue for many films and tele-dramas.